Stuckndahouse/WHSTechNotes/journal.md

 This week I took the reading and writing map tests.
 I feel like both tests went fairly well and I did alright, the writing test was a bit more difficult than the reading test but I still feel as though I did alright.
 I think that test prepp probably would have helped me do better but I think that I did okay without it.

+# February 2, 2026

+Hygiene and self care is important, especially in a public setting.
+Having good hygiene and self care is an important part of staying healthy and being in a shared space; it improves one's ability to focus and allows others around you to focus as well.
+One of the most important parts of being in a public space is respecting those around you, you can do this by keeping a low volume when talking, not engaging in distracting behavior and even something as simple as not eating or drinking near them.
+Another important part respecting a public space and the people in it is practicing self control, talking quieter, not being rude to others, controlling emotions and watching language are good habits when practicing self control.
+One habit that I can work on personally is communication.